(Note. This post originally published 1/23/2018 and updated 4/3/2023)

 Messerli and Bangalore, writing in a recent special hypertension issue of JACC, however, clearly articulate the “blood pressure landscape schism” that currently exists.

-This figure from their paper (subtitled “Schism Among Guidelines, Confusion Among Physicians, and Anxiety Among Patients”) shows the marked difference in BP goal and treatment recommendations for the same patient in recent American and European Cardiology and American Family Practice Guidelines.
+This figure from their paper (subtitled “Schism Among Guidelines, Confusion Among Physicians, and Anxiety Among Patients”) shows the marked difference in BP goal and treatment recommendations for a 63-year-old woman with BP of 148/86 in different guidelines.

 Messerli and Bangalore use a second figure to graphically illustrate the potential consequences of the differing guidelines.